carloscastellanos/teaching/480/syllabi/IGME480_Spring2025.md

 ## Assessment Structure

 There are approximately 6 main assignments (1 minor project, 3 workshops, midterm presentation and final project) on which students will receive critical feedback from the instructor and their peers.
-Critical feedback on the content or quality of projects will not factor into grades, ⚡️ **_except where such feedback concerns missing or incomplete components of the assignment or where the overall effort is determined by the instructor to be lacking._** ⚡️ In other words, if you do the work digently and assiduously, and don't just "phone it in", you shouldn't have to worry about your grades.
+Critical feedback on the content or quality of projects will not factor into grades, :zap: **_except where such feedback concerns missing or incomplete components of the assignment or where the overall effort is determined by the instructor to be lacking._** :zap: In other words, if you do the work digently and assiduously, and don't just "phone it in", you shouldn't have to worry about your grades.

 # Philosophy